martinschonger/neuropose/README.md

 Please refer to [docs/pose.html](docs/pose.html).

 ### Debug Repo
-Extensive debug, eval, plotting, and other supporting code can be found at [github.com/martinschonger/neuropose-debug](https://github.com/martinschonger/neuropose-debug).
+Extensive debug, eval, plotting, and other supporting code can be found at [github.com/martinschonger/neuropose-debug](https://github.com/martinschonger/neuropose-debug) (private due to sensitive information).

 ### Example Usage
 How to run the pose network on the Nengo Loihi backend, with velocity input